AccelerateHS/accelerate/README.md

  * [Embedded Languages for High-Performance Computing in Haskell][Embedded]
  * [GPGPU Programming in Haskell with Accelerate][YLJ13-slides] ([video][YLJ13-video])

+Chapter 6 of Simon Marlow's book [Parallel and Concurrent Programming in Haskell][Mar13] contains a tutorial introduction to Accelerate.

 A simple example
 ----------------